Braves vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- Atlanta has gone 11-4 (winning 73.3% of its games) when it has played as moneyline favorites of -250 or shorter.
+- Atlanta has not played a game this season with moneyline odds of -300 or shorter.

-- The implied moneyline probablility for this matchup gives the Braves a 71.4% chance to win.
+- The Braves have an implied moneyline win probability of 75% in this matchup.

-- Atlanta has played in 69 games with set over/under, and have combined with opponents to go over the total 39 times (39-27-3).
+- Atlanta has had an over/under set by oddsmakers 70 times, and have combined with opponents to go over the total in 39 of those games (39-28-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!